 - Not asking you anything about your experience with dogs, your lifestyle, etc.

-- Offering to ship or deliver the puppy to you or meet you in a public place to hand it over.
+- Offering to ship or deliver the puppy to you or meet you in a public place to hand them over.
 They may initially talk about you coming to pick up the puppy but, at the last minute, they suggest saving you the trouble and just meeting you somewhere.

 - Offering puppies of many different breeds.